Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 #### Technology and the Modern Classroom

-Technology is an essential tool for teaching and learning in the 21st century (Muir-Herzig, 2004)
+Technology is an essential tool for teaching and learning in the 21st century (Muir-Herzig, 2004) it has revolutionized education and has allowed for new ways of teaching and learning (Raja, 2018).
+Technology not only helps to convey the material in a more attractive manner to students but also increases levels of engagement within the lesson (Ratheeswari, 2018).

 Why and how is technology being used in the classroom.
 What are the benefits of using technology in the classroom.